SirGoodenough/HA_Blueprints/Automations/Stage_1_Temperature_Control.md

-This is Blueprint will adjust your climate entity thermostat to 1° above the current temp and keep it there until a max temp.
+This is Blueprint will adjust your climate entity thermostat to 1°(adjustable) above the current temp and keep it there until a max temp.
 This keeps my stage 2 heat source off during chosen times.
 Only runs within the time period you state.
-There isd also facility to control based on zone occumation and a roll-your-own reason.
+There is also facility to control based on zone occumation and a roll-your-own reason.

 ## 📑 Changelog